johnmholmes/CANmINnOUT/README.md

 - Added a wiki for my benifit so I can keep a record of any changes to the sketch I make.
 Also I will be showing how I have used the Arduino Nano and the small MCP2515 module for my YouTube channel to help beginners to Arduino CBUS.
 - Showing a 6 in 6 out version of the sketch.

+### The Final section
+- Once I have shown the units being taught an event this will be the last I will show for MERG CBUS.
+- I plan to go back to the hard coding method for simple modules, As the is little interest by the developers to include this type of things.
+They are more focused on kit development than recreating MERG kit types.

 ### See anything I requested to be changed